 8 August 1997: While flying over the Sea of Okhotsk off the coast of Sakhalin Island, a Russian helicopter was forced to jettison a radioisotope thermoelectric generator it had been transporting.
 The RTG was not located despite a search.

 12 August 2000: The Russian submarine K-141 Kursk, a nuclear-powered cruise missile submarine of the Oscar II class, was participating in military exercises in the Barents Sea north of Russia when a massive explosion rocked the vessel.
 The blast ruptured the hull sending the Kursk into a terminal dive towards the sea floor 350 ft (105 m) down.
 Though 23 of the 118 crewmembers survived the initial sinking, attempts to rescue them failed.
-The men had perished from lack of oxygen and the vessel had completely flooded by the time divers were able to enter the wreck.
-Subsequent investigations concluded the sinking was caused by a fire in the torpedo room similar to the one that had sunk USS Scorpion in 1968.
+The men perished from lack of oxygen and the vessel had completely flooded by the time divers were able to enter the wreck.
+Subsequent investigations concluded the sinking was caused by a torpedo room fire similar to the one that may have doomed USS Scorpion in 1968.
 A torpedo's propellants ignited creating a large fire that soon caused the warheads of other torpedoes to detonate.
-The massive explosion ripped the forward part of the submarine open and quickly flooded the forward compartments.
+The massive explosion ripped open the forward part of the submarine and quickly flooded the forward compartments.
 Russia indicated that no nuclear weapons were aboard, and the nuclear reactors were recovered in 2001 when the wreck was raised.

 30 August 2003: K-159 was an aging Russian November class submarine retired in 1989.
 The vessel had already suffered a radiation accident in 1965 that was never adequately repaired, and the submarine remained laid up with virtually no maintenance for fourteen years.
 The hull was in such poor condition that pontoons were welded on to keep K-159 afloat, but these too were in a poor state and had been made in the 1940s.
 During the 1990s, foreign nations joined together and donated funds to have 16 abandoned Russian submarines towed to a shipyard for disposal.
-As K-159 was being moved, the submarine encountered a storm that tore off some of the pontoons.
+As K-159 was being moved, the submarine encountered a storm that tore the pontoons off.
 The boat eventually sank in 780 ft (240 m) of water with the loss of nine crew.
 The sunken vessel still carries two nuclear reactors and 1,800 lb (800 kg) of spent fuel.
-No radiation leakage has been detected so far but plans exist to raise the wreck appear to have been postponed indefinitely.
+No radiation leakage has been detected so far, and plans to raise the wreck appear to have been postponed indefinitely.